Horizontal drillhole disposal: American demonstration

-Horizontal drillhole Details
+Horizontal drillhole details

-Horizontal drillhole disposal describes proposals to drill over one kilometer vertically, and two kilometers horizontally in the earth’s crust, for the purpose of disposing of high-level waste forms such as spent nuclear fuel, Caesium-137 or Strontium-90.
+Horizontal drillhole disposal describes proposals to drill over one kilometer vertically, and two kilometers horizontally in the Earth's crust, for the purpose of disposing of high-level waste forms such as spent nuclear fuel, Caesium-137 or Strontium-90.

-This system consists of a drilllhole which is bored from a rig on the surface into a suitable isolated sedimentary, igneous or metamorphic host rock.
+This system consists of a drilllhole which is bored from a rig on the surface into a suitable isolated host rock.
 Drilling is imposed vertically to a depth as much as 5 kilometers (3.1 miles) and then gradually changes direction by 90 degrees to the horizontal section where the waste is destined to be disposed.
 After emplacement, the drillhole is backfilled and sealed.

 This concept seeks to be applied to multiple waste streams from spent nuclear fuel to weapon's waste, therefore canister diameter and length vary upon waste form.
 Canisters are made of a nickel-chromium-molybdenum alloy, and are designed to be retrieved for a period of up to 50 years prior to permanent closure.

 Location of appropriate sites

 United States

 Every state in the U.S. has deep rocks suitable for its own borehole repository.
-Suitable host rocks include isolated sedimentary, igneous or metamorphic host rocks.